claudy/Highpointers-Konvention-2022/group-hikes.md

 **Location**: Trailhead Brewing Company<br/>
 **Difficulty**: Easy<br/>

 Meeting at Trailhead Brewing Company to enjoy beer, then walk along a section of the Greater Allegheny Passage bike trail a.k.a.
-"The GAP", return to the brewery.
+"The GAP", return to the brewery.-->